karbalaei/Lithium-exposure/README.md

 ## References
 1. Bergamelli, E., Del Fabro, L., Delvecchio, G., D’Agostino, A. and Brambilla, P., 2021.
 The impact of lithium on brain function in bipolar disorder: an updated review of functional magnetic resonance imaging studies.
 CNS drugs, 35(12), pp.1275-1287.
-2.Sakrajda, K. and Rybakowski, J.K., 2025.
+2. Sakrajda, K. and Rybakowski, J.K., 2025.
 The mechanisms of lithium action: the old and new findings.
 Pharmaceuticals, 18(4), p.467.